How To Make Your Front Door A Design Element

 In recent years, painting and revitalizing front doors have become a widespread home decor change.
-Homeowners enjoy changing things up and entertaining color and design changes into their home’s exterior.
-Superstition also plays a role in some people’s preferred door color choice.
+Homeowners enjoy changing things up and entertaining color and design changes to their home’s exterior.
+Superstition also plays a role in some people’s preferred door color choices.
 No matter your color preference, changing the style of your front door will ultimately make an enormous impact on your home’s curb appeal.

 Want to let your guests in through the best door possible?
 Here’s how to pull it off while considering the rest of your home’s exterior.

 Many forget that ornamental plants and landscaping are crucial to the home’s exterior design.
 People often stop at keeping their grass cut and shrubbery trimmed.
 However, it’s advisable to consider it further.
 If you already have flowering trees or hedges: what color do they bloom?
 Don’t worry.
 We aren’t suggesting that you should get a pink door simply because you have pink hibiscus.
 Design experts say you should try to match the tone of the color.
 Warm colors go well with other warm colors, for instance.
 Otherwise, you can use contrasting colors to make things stand out.

 Glistening New Windows